AlexQianjin/wits-screen/README.md

 12/03/2020 | 1 | Added release script
 12/04/2020 | 1 | Deployed this build to the local server with docker in the centos 12/21/2020 | 3 | Updated the UI style
+12/22/2020 | 3 | Implemented the audio auto playing and fixed the weather api

 ## Release History
 Date | Summary